The Phantom of the Opera (1986 musical): Original West End Production

-2021 West End Production
+2021 West End revival

-The current West End production opened at Her Majesty's Theatre, where the musical had originally premiered in 1986, on 27 July 2021.
-Ticket sales currently run until 30 September 2023.

-Although Lloyd Webber described the show as "substantially identical" to the original production, changes were made to the show's set design by Matt Kinley.
+Phantom returned in a second production to Her Majesty's Theatre on 27 July 2021.
+Although Lloyd Webber described the show as "substantially identical" to the original production, the updated staging is "a reduced, cheaper version, with 14 musicians in an orchestra that used to have 27".
+Alterations were additionally made to the show's set design by Matt Kinley in order to "reduce running costs".
 This included, among other modifications, the loss of Maria Björnson's sculptures covering the sides of the proscenium (previously described by Harold Prince as the "key to the show") and the levitating Angel statue during the "All I Ask of You" sequence (replaced by a replica of Lequesne's La Renommée retenant Pégase that appears on the stage).
 Other sequences, including that of the descent to the lair (in which doubles of the Phantom and Christine were excised, previously mobile candelabra became stationary, and the number of candles populating the lake were reduced), were also restaged by Seth Sklar-Heyn.
+The use of the sweeping red curtain that had concluded each act was replaced by a painted flat, and the mobility of the 'travelator' bridge was reduced.
 Whereas Prince had envisioned the show as a "black box" production requiring the use of black velour and paint around the proscenium, this was removed as part of the restoration to Her Majesty's Theatre, with once blacked-out stage boxes returned to their original green and red colours and reintroduced for audience use.
-Gillian Lynne's original choreography was revised by Chrissie Cartwright.
 The orchestra was reduced to 14 players from the original 27.

-The show reopened with Killian Donnelly as the Phantom, Lucy St. Louis as Christine, Rhys Whitfield as Raoul, Saori Oda as Carlotta, and other cast members from the aborted 2020 UK tour.
+The reopening cast featured Killian Donnelly as the Phantom, Lucy St. Louis as Christine, Rhys Whitfield as Raoul, Saori Oda as Carlotta, and other cast members from the aborted 2020 UK tour.

-New casting was announced on 18 January with Earl Carpenter and Jon Robyns starring as the Phantom respectively from 13 February to Saturday 1 April and from 3 April 2023, and Holly-Anne Hull starring as Christine Daae from 23 January.
+New casting was announced on 18 January 2023 with Earl Carpenter and Jon Robyns starring as the Phantom respectively from 13 February to 1 April and from 3 April 2023, and Holly-Anne Hull starring as Christine Daae from 23 January.